Apple Podcasts | Google Podcasts

 [01:35] Why He Chose Cardiac Anesthesiology

 Being the medical student that loves everything, he was interested in every rotation he was on.
 And he found that anesthesiology was the perfect mixture of everything.
 So it was more of a decision of exclusion where after he excluded everything else, the only one left was anesthesia.

-What really drove him to the specialty was being close to the fire, and it gets ugly really quickly, then you get to control things and everything gets back to normal.
+What really drove him to the specialty was being close to the fire, where it gets ugly really quickly, and then you get to control things and everything gets back to normal.

 Cardiac was fun for him, too.
 He always had that interest in cardiology because of the physiology.
 So it’s the level of understanding and the impact you can have on the patient in an acute setting.
 Not to mention the outcomes you get to see right away were the things he was attracted to cardiology.

 What really drew him to anesthesiology over emergency medicine is because the days are a little more regimen from a standpoint that he was able to have more control over his schedule.
-It made more sense to him back them.
+It made more sense to him back then.

 [05:15] Traits that Lead to Becoming a Good Cardiac Anesthesiologist

 [07:10] Why Having an Anesthesiology Subspecialty is Important

 Maninder explains having a subspecialty gives you different options within the field.
-And from the patient population standpoint, it's different when you're putting a four-old-baby to sleep versus a 30-year-old athlete with an ACL tear to sleep.
+And from the patient population standpoint, it’s different when you’re putting a four-old-baby to sleep versus a 30-year-old athlete with an ACL tear to sleep.
 And versus a 90-year-old person with another severe condition to sleep.
-So it depends based on the type of surgery, the comorbidities of the patient, etc.
+So a lot depends on the type of surgery, the comorbidities of the patient, etc.